 Last week I featured Chris Rush’s post on how he began giving skype lessons via italki, and moved from zero students to being overbooked.
 This week I want to share with you how you can make money online without teaching on skype.

-In my new book The Numbers Game in the Life of a Teacherpreneur I share my story of starting out by giving skype lessons, too, but then moving into creating products, courses and programs – a model that has allowed me to free up my schedule and significantly improve my teaching.
+In my book The Numbers Game in the Life of a Teacherpreneur I share my story of starting out by giving skype lessons, too, but then moving into creating products, courses and programs – a model that has allowed me to free up my schedule and significantly improve my teaching.

 After all, it’s extremely hard to improve your teaching and remain excited and motivated when you teach 5-7 hours a day.
 Plus depending on the time of the year, private lessons can be tricky as students take breaks, get sick or try working with another teacher.
 All this creates inconsistency in your schedule, which then reflects on the amounts that you make (and adds to your stress level).